 We strongly encourage you to participate in the Write-On Competition and wish you the best of luck!

-If you have any questions about LLR or about student writing opportunities, please reach out to Chief Note & Comment Editor Evin Rolens at evin.rolens@lls.edu
+If you have any questions about LLR or about student writing opportunities, please reach out to Chief Note & Comment Editor Anthony Antonyan at Anthony.Antonyan@lls.edu

-LOYOLA OF LOS ANGELES LAW REVIEW DEVELOPMENTS 2024 - 2025
+LOYOLA OF LOS ANGELES LAW REVIEW DEVELOPMENTS 2025 - 2026

 WHAT IS DEVELOPMENTS?